 Doenjang is an essential ingredient for Korean cooking, made from soybean and brine. (doen=thick, jang=sauce daeji=pork) This soy bean paste must go through a meticulous fermentation process and at the end, a rich, pungent and savory paste is produced.
 Doenjang has a unique flavor of it’s own.
 I want to say it has a combination of saltiness, nuttiness, and tanginess.
 The color varies from golden light brown to dark brown.
 The scent varies too; the homemade doenjang being more pungent than the store bought one.
 The texture varies from thick to very thick and smooth to very coarse due to the beans.
 I personally like to use the homemade doenjang that’s thick and has more of the bean texture.
 Doenjang can be consumed with or without being cooked, which makes it very versatile.
 It’s very common to see doenjang used in Korean soups, stews, side dishes, dips and marinade.
 To keep it’s freshness, doenjang should be stored in the fridge.

-I am not very good at digesting certain type of cooked beans.
-But when it comes to digesting doenjang, I don’t have any problem. (thank goodness!)
-Unlike other cooked beans, doenjang is a fermented beans, so I am thinking it must have more beneficial bacteria than other cooked beans.
-Doenjang paste in my soups has always helped soothe my stomach.
+Having a sensitive stomach, I am not very good at digesting certain type of cooked beans.
+But when it comes to doenjang, I don’t have any problems. (thank goodness!)
+Since doenjang is made from fermented soybean. it must have more beneficial bacteria than other cooked beans.
+Ever since I can remember, Doenjang paste in my food has always helped soothe my stomach.

 I also think doenjang helps to increase my appetite.
 Due to my seasonal allergies, I tend to loose my appetite during the change of seasons.
 A perfect remedy for me is a hot bowl of doenjang Jiggae with rice.